ausmatths/hiker_connect/README.md

 Success Criteria:
 * Users can create and manage hiking events
 * Users can successfully join events
-* Event details are accurately displayed to all participants

 **Milestone 3: Enhanced Features**